Sukwants/Atiro/README_en-CN.md

 The available configurations are as follows:

+- `compiler.path`, compiler path, can be ignored if g++ is globally accessible.
 - `file.name`, the default file name, i.e. the `file` parameter of the `judge` command.
 - `option.comp`, the default compilation option, i.e. the `comp` option of the `judge` command.
 - `option.time`, the default time limit, i.e. the `time` option of the `judge` command.